Category Archives: Alex Garland

 Annihilation (2018)

-It took me two watches, some 12 months apart from one another, for me to be able to say emphatically that Alex Garland’s (Ex Machina) Annihilation isn’t a great movie.
+It took me two watches, some 12 months apart from one another, for me to be able to say emphatically that Alex Garland’s (Ex MachinaAnnihilation isn’t a great movie.
 While I appreciate its ingenuity and ambition, the overall execution, delivery, and continuity could not be overlooked.
 For as much as I was in awe of Garland’s 2015 directorial debut, Ex Machina, I was even more disappointed with Annihilation, a movie for me that came and went as it felt, broke its own rules, left me bored at times, and hoping for more, while knowing it was never going quite to deliver.
 With a critics’ score of 88% but an audience score of just 66%, I am comfortable saying that, after watching it twice, some artistry I was missing made this movie so likable by those who review movies for a living.
 I couldn’t help but remove myself from critic mode and, even after taking off that hat, couldn’t get behind Annihilation to come close to recommending it.

 Ex Machina (2015)

-Sometimes when you see a movie that you know nothing about, you are treated with an unknown little treat…a film that will stick with you forever.
-Ex Machina is that movie this year.
+Sometimes, when you see a movie that you know nothing about, you are treated with an unknown little treat – a film that will stick with you forever.
+Ex Machina is the movie this year.
 My comparison here is to the Brad Pitt/Morgan Freeman gem Seven.
-It was a movie in which I knew nothing.
+It was a movie I knew nothing about.
 I had only heard that it was a movie I must see through word of mouth.
-Seven probably has a place forever reserved in my all-time top 25.
+Seven probably has a place in my all-time top 25 forever.
 That’s how good it was.
-But I think a lot of this initially high rating was because of how in awe of it I was when I saw it in a such a small, rickety stage theater converted to a movie theater in Lexington, VA, in the fall of 1997.
+But a lot of this initially high rating was because of how in awe I was when I saw it in such a small, rickety stage theater converted into a movie theater in Lexington, VA, in the fall of 1997.
 Now, Ex Machina is not in the class of Seven.
-But like Seven, it is a gripping, carefully scripted movie, and one that will stay in your head for a very long time after its viewing.
-Ex Machina will be hard to beat for the best movie of the first half of 2015.
+But like Seven, it is a gripping, carefully scripted movie that will stay with you long after you watch it.
+Ex Machina will challenge for best movie of the first half of 2015.

 Continue reading Ex Machina (2015)